-Perspex is a form of acrylic plastic which is manufactured compound which at first starts out as a liquid and then made into a strong plastic.
-Due to its durability, flexibility and sustainability perspex is considered as one of the best substitutes to glass for being shatter-proof and sturdy.
-Over the years, the use of high-quality perspex has expanded into several other applications.
-Initially deployed as windows for submarines and automobiles, this material is now widely deployed into constructions.
-Due to its adaptability as well as other functions, perspex sheets are viewed as a cost effective and practical options for most of the users.
+Perspex is a form of acrylic plastic that starts out as a liquid and is then formed into a strong plastic.
+Due to its durability, flexibility and sustainability, acrylic is one of the best substitutes for glass.
+Over the years, the use of high-quality acrylic has expanded into several applications.
+Initially used to make windows for submarines and cars, acrylic sheets now have a variety of alternative uses (including construction, engineering and even photography).
+A durable plastic, it is versatile, cost-effective and a practical alternative to glass.

-Perspex sheets are available in an extensive range of colours and designs.
-Depending on the need, you may get coloured sheets or you can opt for clear, uncoloured perspex sheets.
-These sheets are available in various style and can even be frosted too.
-Dishwasher safe:
+Acrylic sheets are available in an extensive range of colours and designs.
+Depending on what you are using the material for, you can choose coloured sheets or you can opt for clear, acrylic sheets.
+These sheets are available in various styles, including frosted acrylic, fluorescent acrylic and mirror acrylic.

-Perspex sheets are specifically designed to hold up against the heat of a commercially manufactured dishwasher.
+Dishes and glassware made from Perspex sheets has been designed to hold up against the heat of a commercially manufactured dishwasher.

-Perspex sheets melt at high temperatures or from direct flames.
-The melting point for acrylic plastic is 100 degrees C. Perspex sheets cannot withstand extreme heat temperatures.
-Perspex sheets are tough and durable, but they become easily scratched even by objects that are not sharp.
-As a result, denting is possible on the surface if not taken proper care.
+Perspex sheets melt at high temperatures or from exposure to direct flames.
+The melting point for acrylic plastic is 160 degrees C, so they cannot withstand extreme temperatures.
+Acrylic is tough and durable, but can also be easily scratched.

 The manufacturing process of acrylic products can release highly toxic fumes.
 Anyone who works to make acrylic sheet is provided with protective equipment and clothing.
 There is also a risk that the acrylic could blow up during polymerisation if you don’t take the right precautions.